DawidSerek/FindProMates/README.md

 > [!WARNING]
 > This project is currently suspended, however still feel free to do whatever you want with it.
 You might, for example, use it as base for your own project, but please credit our work.
-(This project is published under MIT license)

 # Find Pro Mates
 ## Introduction 🏁